cristivalea/root-cause-analysis/docs/03-proposed-solution.md

 **Problem Manager**

 - A list of incidents that need an RCA, and a button to start one.
+- An optional filter to set the service and the time window by hand before starting.
 - The investigation while it runs: which source is being checked, what was found.
 - The draft RCA: candidate causes, evidence, what could not be checked.
 - A button to send the draft to the Technical Expert.